antleaf/doapr/webroot/content/repositories/figshare.md

 peer_review_status:
 persistent_of_content:
 platform:
-platform_languages: |-
-  Support other languages, e.g. JStage - This feature is in discussion.
+platform_languages: "Support other languages, e.g. JStage - This feature is in discussion.
   See the Public Roadmap: https://eu-rm.roadmunk.com/publish/50c0cac4ff2d9b46f7c118eb347f7959ffc9f48a.
   Currently, certain parts of the interface (groups, custom metadata, and metadata entries) can be set up in a foreign language.
-For example, see South Federal University (Russia).

-  Work on accessibilitu WCAG 2.1 in 2020/21 allows for multi-language support
+For example, see South Federal University (Russia).\n\nWork on accessibilitu WCAG 2.1 in 2020/21 allows for multi-language support\n "
 preservation_policy: Figshare.com preservation policy https://help.figshare.com/article/preservation-and-continuity-of-access-policy
-record_count: |-
+record_count: |
   Preprints only: 5400+ includes preprints posted to figshare.com, institutional repositories and preprint repositories Total for all content: 5 688 120
 remining_indrawn_item: It will be replaced with a public notice to provide a record of the removal
 repository_type: Multidisciplinary
-scientific_committees: 'Yes : includes researchers'
+scientific_committees: 'Yes : includes researchers   '
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period.
 Possible to apply an embargo when submitting items